loadays/pelican-site/content/pages/talks/file_security_tutorial.md

 Abstract
 ---------
-Workshop about chmod en chown, octal permissions, umask and options like mkdir -m en cp -p.
+"An introduction to commands like chmod and chown, go over octal permissions, discover the umask and options like mkdir -m and cp -p.
-We continue with sticky bit and setgid on directories, and setuid on binaries.
+We continue with the sticky bit, setgid on directories and setuid on binaries.
+We end with getfacl/setfacl and lsattr/chattr.
-Other than that also getfacl/setfacl and lsattr/chattr will be talked about.
+If time permits then hard links/inodes will be explained."

 Speaker
 -------